 Hosting RightFax in AWS or Azure

-As an increasing number of organizations are pursuing strategic ways to move their fax processes to the cloud it is important to know what to expect from a Cloud-based RightFax server.
+As an increasing number of organizations pursue strategies to move their fax processes to the cloud it is important to know what to expect from a RightFax server hosted in the public cloud.

 RightFax System Architecture in the Cloud

-RightFax can be fully hosted in AWS, Azure, and the Google Cloud with standard while maintaining all exisiting integrations.
+RightFax can be fully hosted in AWS, Azure, and the Google Cloud while maintaining all existing integrations.
 With this configuration, faxes can be sent and received via email, web clients, MFPs, or even workflow applications.
-Native RightFax integrations and functionality are easily forklifted up to the Cloud, allowing organizations to maintain all existing workflows and capabilities with RightFax.
+Native RightFax integrations and functionality are easily forklifted up to the cloud, allowing organizations to maintain all existing workflows and capabilities.
 You may need to leverage an Internet Telephone Service Provider (ITSP) to establish a connection to the PSTN.

 Hosting RightFax in the Cloud

-When moving to a IaaS solution, the system requirements for RightFax don’t change.
+The system requirements for RightFax don’t change when its hosted with a public cloud provider.
 However, when you host in the cloud, there are additional considerations that are critical to the success of a cloud migration: